SkyVenture112/RestaurantBot/README.md

 # Restaurant Bot
 A Discord bot that utilizes a MySQL database to manage restaurant reservations.
+Users are able to order food items, make restaurant reservations, and leave reviews.
+Server administrators are able to mark orders as being fulfilled, cancel orders, and review past and present orders, as well as feedback.

 ## Authors
 Tyler Momani (momani@chapman.edu) and Jack Dippel (dippel@chapman.edu)